Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 I'm not sure.

-Well, I think it's it's tough to know what Reagan would do.
+Well, I think it's tough to know what Reagan would do.

-I understand I understand your thinking, and that you expressed his philosophy pretty well.
+I understand your thinking, and you expressed his philosophy pretty well.

-It's impossible to attach the because he's he's passed away what he would do in this circumstance, but you might be able to get indicators as you've done.
+It's impossible to attach because he's passed away what he would do in this circumstance, but you might be able to get indicators as you've done.

 Right.

-So many people think that I uh have come out in favor of the deal and I'm lobbying you to support it, and that I am chastising those of you who don't as uh non-thinkers.
+So many people think that I have come out in favor of the deal, that I'm lobbying you to support it, and that I am chastising those of you who don't as non-thinkers.

-And any time I see a tsunami of conventional wisdom, I you know this about me.
+And anytime I see a tsunami of conventional wisdom, you know this about me.

-That's why I picked Texas in a Rose Bowl, because everybody else said it was going to be USC.
+It's why I picked Texas in a rose bowl, because everybody else said it was going to be USC.

 And when I see a tsunami, so wait a minute, what is this really all about?

-You're free to make up your own mind here is always.
+You're free to make up your own mind here as always.

-Redefining hip on the radio, Rushlin bought talent on loan from God.
+Redefining hip on the radio, Rushland bought talent on loan from God.

 That New Orleans story is true.